Peter G. Miller

 Peter G. Miller, also known as Peter Miller, is a veteran American journalist and author.

 Early life

 Miller was born in Manhattan.
 He was raised in his early years in Manhattan and on a farm in Brewster, NY.
 The family later moved to northern New Jersey.

-Miller as a teenager worked during the summers at Camp Reinberg in Palatine, IL and the Herald Tribune Fresh Air Fund camp in Milan, NY (The Herald Tribune Fresh Air Fund was later supported by The New York Times.
+As a teenager, Miller worked during the summers at Camp Reinberg in Palatine, IL and the Herald Tribune Fresh Air Fund camp in Milan, NY (The Herald Tribune Fresh Air Fund was later supported by The New York Times.
 It is known now as the Fresh Air Fund).

-Both camps were designed to provide outdoor experiences for children who lived in major cities.
-Tribune Lane in Milan, NY—near Rhinebeck—remains as evidence of where the former Herald Tribune camp was located.
-Camp Reinberg is now a part of the Forest Preserves of Cook County.

-While in high school Miller wrote letters to major New York City newspapers, a number of which were published.
+While in high school, Miller wrote letters to major New York City newspapers, some which were published.
 This led to an interest in journalism and public affairs.

 Education

 Miller is a graduate of the American University in Washington, DC.
 He holds a BA in journalism, an MS in public relations, and a Graduate Certificate of Government Public Information.